Will dancers in the digital age ever be able to protect their moves?

 Knight has become one of the leading choreographers and creative directors in entertainment, working with Megan Thee Stallion, Cardi B, N.E.R.D., and Victoria Monet.

-His work with Beyoncé is what helped set in motion his initiative to protect not only his own work but also the work of the choreographers and dancers coming behind him.
+His work with Beyoncé is what helped set in motion his initiative to protect not only his own work, but also the work of the choreographers and dancers coming behind him.
 In 2020, Knight successfully secured a copyright for his choreography in Beyoncé’s “Single Ladies” music video.

 “It’s a process,” Knight said in a 2020 Fast Company interview.
 “It’s really nasty at times.
-It gets really dark, but it’s a process because it’s something new and it’s something that we haven’t seen in this commercial environment.”
+It gets really dark, but it’s a process, because it’s something new and it’s something that we haven’t seen in this commercial environment.”

 The law in this realm is nowhere up to speed with culture.
 Getting it there is proving to be a painstaking process.
 But what Knight and the team around him are doing could write a new history of ownership for creators—and specifically creators of color.